crewlinker/protoc-gen-dynamodb/README.md

 - [ ] SHOULD add field option to support (un)marshalling StringSets, NumberSets, ByteSets etc
 - [ ] SHOULD allow skipping certain fields for all dynamodb marshalling/unmarshalling: ignore option
 - [ ] SHOULD support encoding compex types (messages, maps, strucpb, oneof values as json AND/OR binary protobuf)
+- [ ] COULD generate var/consts that return the attribute name for a member, so it can be used in DynamoExpressions , so instead of `attribute_not_exists(pk)` it can be `attribute_not_exists("+modelv1.ProfileSortKey+")` - Should generates methods that returns the SortKey() and PartitionKey() so interfaces can be defined for helper methods
+- [ ] COULD (if we have annotations on what are the keys), to implement a GetItem implementation that fetches the rest of the item from the database.
 - [ ] COULD add option to "skip unsupported" instead of error (but why not just "ignore" the field?)
 - [ ] COULD make it configurable on how to handle nil/empty fields like stdlib json package
 - [ ] COULD allow customizing the encoder/decoder options